Looking for your next adventure or travel destination in the United States?

 19. Glacier National Park, Montana

-The Glacier National Park provides some of the most incredible views that you’ll be privy to in America.
+The Glacier National Park located in Montana provides some of the most incredible views that you’ll be privy to in America.

 It sits neatly on the border between Canada and the US, and it is exceedingly large in size, spanning more than 1 million acres in total.